 When Lorraine Eden was appointed mid 2007, non-US board membership (and in particular non-Anglo non-INSEAD board membership) experienced another steep increase.
 INSEAD board membership decreased from its peak of 7-8% in 2003-2005 to just over 1% in 2008.
 This year saw the largest increase in non-Anglo non-INSEAD board membership in JIBS’ history with the number of non-Anglo non-INSEAD board members increasing from 21 to 35.
 In terms of gender diversity, there was an increase in the proportion of female editorial board members (albeit only a small one).
 In contrast to the two previous editorial periods, geographic diversity did not decline during this editor’s tenure.
 However, gender diversity declined slightly because the small shrinking of the editorial board over this editor’s tenure was mostly made up of women.

-Under the most recent editorial team – John Cantwell and Mary Yoko Brannen – we again find a similar pattern: both geographic and gender diversity received a boost.
-In terms of geographic diversity, however, the proportion of non-US board membership only increased marginally.
-The main difference is in the composition of non-US board membership with non-Anglo board members replacing Anglo board members.
-For the first time in JIBS’ history the number of non-Anglo non-INSEAD board members (42) considerably exceeds the number of non-US Anglo board (27) members.
-Female editorial board membership reached historically high levels as well, as for the first time in JIBS’ history it is similar to the proportion of female AIB members.
+Under the 2011 editorial team – John Cantwell and Mary Yoko Brannen – we again find a similar pattern: both geographic and gender diversity received a boost.
+In terms of geographic diversity, the increasing proportion of non-US board membership is particularly notable.
+Whereas during the prior editor's term, the number of non-Anglo and non-US Anglo board members was fairly equal, in 2011 the number of non-Anglo non-INSEAD board members (42) considerably exceeds the number of non-US Anglo board (27) members.
+Female editorial board membership reached historically high levels as well.
+Moreover, for the first time in JIBS’ history, it is now similar to the proportion of female AIB members.
 Most encouragingly, both geographic and gender diversity continued to increase during this editorial team's tenure, defying the trend found in previous editorships.

-So far, it is too early to tell if a pattern exists in the non-traditional board membership at JIBS and if the decline in non-US board membership and/or female editorial board membership, evident after the three previous changes in editorship, will recur.
+So far, it is too early to tell whether the gradual decline in non-US board membership and/or female editorial board membership, evident after the three of the four previous changes in editorship, will recur.
 But even if it does, both the representation of non-US board and the representation of female editorial members have, overall, experienced a significant upward trend at JIBS.

 Our brief paper has shown that over the years the JIBS editorial board has steadily increased its geographic and gender diversity.
-In terms of geographic diversity, the proportion of non-US editorial board members at JIBS has almost doubled over time and in 2009, JIBS had a lower proportion of US editorial board membership than nearly all of the 38 US-based journals in our sample.
+In terms of geographic diversity, the proportion of non-US editorial board members at JIBS has more than doubled over time.
+In 2009, JIBS already had a lower proportion of US editorial board membership than nearly all of the 38 US-based journals in our sample.
 The gender diversity of the JIBS’ editorial board has similarly increased over the years and from 2003 onwards, the proportion of female editorial board membership at JIBS has been above the average for our journal set.

 We also showed that editors influence the level of diversity of the editorial board, a finding discussed in much more detail in our most recent publication (Metz, Harzing & Zyphur, 2016).
 With every newly appointed editor, both geographic and gender diversity increased.
-Initially, non-US editorial board membership was mainly drawn from Anglophone countries (i.e. Canada, UK, Ireland, Australia or New Zealand) or institutions (i.e. INSEAD).
-However, under the two most recent editorial teams non Anglo board membership increased dramatically.
-With regard to the most recent editorial team, this might well be due to the co-editors’ international life and career histories, which have given them easy access to a greater variety of international networks.
+Initially, non-US editorial board membership was mainly drawn from Anglophone countries (i.e., Canada, UK, Ireland, Australia or New Zealand) or institutions (i.e., INSEAD).
+However, under two of the three most recent editorial teams non-Anglo board membership increased dramatically.

-Finally, our analysis showed that although all editors increased the diversity of the editorial board at the start of their terms, non-traditional (i.e. non US male) editorial board membership often regressed at a later stage during their tenures.
+Finally, our analysis showed that although all editors increased the diversity of the editorial board at the start of their terms, non-traditional (i.e., non-US and female) editorial board membership often regressed at a later stage during their tenures.
 It appears that non-traditional editorial board membership needs to be actively monitored if it is not to slip back to traditionally low levels.

 Second, from our JIBS case study it is evident that the appointment of each new editor provides an impetus to increasing both geographic and gender diversity in the editorial board.
 Our large-scale study also shows that journals with rotating editorship, in general, have more diverse editorial boards than boards with non-rotating editors.
 In fact, this influence of a new editor on editorial board diversity is especially evident for gender diversity, with journals that have the same editor since inception usually showing the worst records in terms of gender diversity.

 Hence, these findings support the case for limiting the length of an editor’s term on the basis that new editors might bring with them new experiences and perspectives that result in positive change.
-The increasingly high burden on editors through constantly rising submission rates, and the resultant negative impact an editorship might have on their research output (Aguinis, de Bruin, Cunningham, Hall, Culpepper & Gottfredson, 2010), suggests that limiting the length of the editor’s term might be beneficial for the editor’s own career perspective and sanity as well.
+The increasingly high burden on editors through constantly rising submission rates, and the resultant negative impact an editorship might have on their research output (Aguinis, de Bruin, Cunningham, Hall, Culpepper & Gottfredson, 2010), suggests that limiting the length of the editor’s term might be beneficial for the editor’s own professional and personal wellbeing.

 Anne-Wil Harzing is Professor of International Management at Middlesex University, London.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.